Jackson Haines: The Definitive Biography

 Woodcut of Haines performing in St. Petersburg

 Haines returned to Russia, performing in St. Petersburg, the home of the Kirov Ballet, which was founded in 1738.
 After performing in a celebration of the Balagani at the Winter Festival, he planned a return to America.
-Haines planned his return to America, but traveling by sled from St. Petersburg en route to Stockholm, he was overtaken by a severe snowstorm, contracted pneumonia and died in Finland.
-He was buried in the small village of Gamla-Karleby.
+Haines planned his return to America, but travelling by sled from St. Petersburg en route to Stockholm, he was overtaken by a severe snowstorm, contracted pneumonia and died in Finland.
+He was buried in the small village of Gamla-Karleby and his tombstone lists his date of death as June 23, 1875.
+The inscription of his tombstone, translated to English, reads: "For there is no work, nor device, nor knowledge, nor wisdom, in the grave, whither thou goest."

 PITCHFORKS AND TORCHES?
 NOT SO MUCH!